lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/Programmingprogram.rst

    <div style="margin-top: 30px;"></div>

-C. Click **Connect**, and in the pop-up window, select the corresponding port to connect.
+D. Click **Connect**, and in the pop-up window, select the corresponding port to connect.

 .. image:: _static/program/4.lafvin.png
    :width: 800